 Lucius Annaeus Seneca, "De brevitate vitae - Über die Kürze des Lebens", Reclam, 2008, 14 (1)

 Seneca compares "otium" (often translated as "leisure") and "negotium" (often translated as "business").
-Business is what Seneca considers perhaps necessary but being way too important in the Rome of his time.
-He gives a vivid – and pretty ironical - description of the capital of the world in 49 A.D. with its busy craving for public offices and private patronage.
+Business is what Seneca considers perhaps necessary, but being way too important in the Rome of his time.
+He gives a vivid – and pretty ironical - description of the capital of the western world in 49 A.D. with its busy craving for public offices and private patronage.
 Leisure on the other hand is to Seneca the key for a real life.
 He strongly believes that leisure can be found in the reading of the thoughts of old philosophers (mainly Greek) - thus being able to add the life of those wise men to ones own life.
-The qoute translates to "Of all men they alone are at leisure who take time for philosophy, they alone really live;" Seneca may sound a little rigorous here but there is some food for thought in this quote.
-One may also wonder to which extent this amphasis of leisure is similar to the Gospel according to St. Matthew 6,25 – 34 (… Consider the lilies of the field, how they grow: they labour not, neither do they spin …).
+The qoute translates to "Of all men they alone are at leisure who take time for philosophy, they alone really live;" Seneca may sound a little rigorous - or even arrogant - here but there is some food for thought in this quote.
+One may also wonder to which extent this emphasis of leisure is similar to the Gospel according to St. Matthew 6,25 – 34 (… Consider the lilies of the field, how they grow: they labour not, neither do they spin …).
 Given that the Gospel is assumed to have been written sometime between 60 A.D. and 100 A.D. this is an interesting question.
+On the other hand one may wonder whether our interpretation is simply so much biased by our Christian believe that we tend to translate what we expect to see.